Mikes95/EGO-CH-GAZE/README.md

 ### Unsupervised Methods

 You can explore our unsupervised methods by examining the code in the `/code/Unsupervised` directory.
-This directory contains various scripts for performing inference using SAM, InSPyReNet, and U-2-Net, all of which offer unique insights into attended object detection without the need for extensive supervision.
+This directory contains various scripts for performing inference using SAM, InSPyReNet, and U-2-Net.